samuelbalogh/aws-cert-dva-c01/README.md

 - When you associate an Elastic IP address with an instance that previously had a public IPv4 address, the public DNS hostname of the instance changes to match the Elastic IP address.
 - We resolve a public DNS hostname to the public IPv4 address or the Elastic IP address of the instance outside the network of the instance, and to the private IPv4 address of the instance from within the network of the instance.
 - To ensure efficient use of Elastic IP addresses, we impose a small hourly charge if an Elastic IP address is not associated with a running instance, or if it is associated with a stopped instance or an unattached network interface.
 While your instance is running, you are not charged for one Elastic IP address associated with the instance, but you are charged for any additional Elastic IP addresses associated with the instance.
+- You can only have 5 Elastic IP in your account (you can ask AWS to increase that).
+- Overall, try to avoid using Elastic IP:
+  - They often reflect poor architectural decisions
+  - Instead, use a random public IP and register a DNS name to it

 ## AWS EBS